ArthurGareginyan/syntax-highlighter-for-wp-editor/readme.txt

 * Spanish (translation by Ramiro Garcés and Patricio Toledo)
 * Dutch (translation by Peter Leenders)

-If you want to help translate this plugin then please visit the [translation page](https://translate.wordpress.org/projects/wp-plugins/syntax-highlighter-for-wp-editor).
+If you want to help translate this plugin, please visit the [translation page](https://translate.wordpress.org/projects/wp-plugins/syntax-highlighter-for-wp-editor).

 **Minimum system requirements:**